krokyk/jwt-nodejs-express-tutorial/README.md

 ![requests.rest](images/06-01.png)

-Now, you can click on `Send Request` and a nice detailed response to our request will open in the new split window:
+Now, you can click on `Send Request` and a nice detailed response will open in the new split window:

 ![Response](images/06-02.png)